How to Fix Uneven Floors in an Old House in 7 Simple Steps (with Pictures)

 What Do You Need?

 The list of things needed to repair and fix uneven floors in an old house can be daunting.
-But, several things should be present in your tool bag.
+However, you may have several of the items in your tool collection.
 They allow you to maintain the integrity of your home while fixing those pesky floorboards and leveling off uneven floors.
 Some of the things you need include:

 1. Determine the Cause of the Uneven Floor